Wahoo RIVAL Review, ELEMNT GPS TRIATHLON Watch – 2021 update

 Wahoo ELEMNT Rival – Top 10 Tips

-Here are my favourite top 5 tips for the Wahoo Elemnt Rival, just things that I like and use.
-Please feel free to share your favourites in the comments below and I’ll add the best ones here
+No review is complete without a top 10 tips so here they are for the Wahoo Elemnt Rival, just things that I like and use.
+Please feel free to share your favourites in the comments below and I’ll add the most interesting ones here

 - Improve battery life and diable these: Wahoo App>Element Watch>My 24/7 Data> steps& heart rate